 - Click the ‘Make Host’ option.

 - Confirm the change by clicking ‘Yes’ when prompted.

 It is that simple, however, there are a few things you should remember when it comes to free and licensed users transferring host controls to one another.

 Firstly, hosts that are licensed, meaning they have paid for the service, can pass on the host controls to a free user and the meeting will continue for an unlimited time.

 The opposite is true for the reverse situation.
 A free user host can still pass on their hosting controls to a licensed user, but the meeting will still only run for the usually limited time of 40 minutes.

 Adding a co-host can be incredibly helpful if you are hosting a Zoom meeting with a high number of people attending, for example, a webinar.
 If the main host is speaking or giving a presentation, it is a good idea to have a secondary host around to make sure that the speaker is not interrupted by things like general tasks, technical issues, and interacting with participants.

-Basically, a co-host is someone whose job it is to help out with the overall administrative part of the meeting, they will essentially help to manage everything and ensure that everything runs smoothly even if the main host is preoccupied.
-To add in a co-host in Zoom follow the below guide:
+A co-host is someone whose job it is to help out with the overall administrative part of the meeting, they will essentially help to manage everything and ensure that everything runs smoothly even if the main host is preoccupied.
+To add a co-host in Zoom follow the below guide: